flutter/website/flutter-for-react-native/index.md

 ### Variables

-Dart is type safe: it uses a combination of static type checking and runtime checks to ensure that a variable’s value always matches the variable’s static type.
-Although types are mandatory, type annotations are optional because Dart performs type inference.
+Dart is type safe — it uses a combination of static type checking and runtime checks to ensure that a variable’s value always matches the variable’s static type.
+Although types are mandatory, some type annotations are optional because Dart performs type inference.

 #### Creating and assigning variables

 In JavaScript, variables cannot be typed.

 In [Dart](https://www.dartlang.org/dart-2), variables must either be explicitly typed or the type system must infer the proper type automatically.

 <!-- skip -->
 ```JavaScript